lalaithion/BinaryVisualization/README.md

 Our goal initially will be to create a working prototype in C++ using OpenGL.
 Then, depending on how much time we have left, we will explore creating an desktop application (on some or all of the major platforms) or a web app.

 ## Vision Statement
 Ever wanted to look like a hacker, but sadly the movies always look cooler than what you actually do?
-This tool is both useful for looking at data and super cool.
+This tool is both useful for looking at data and super sweet.

 ## Motivation
 We've seen examples in papers and a TED Talk, but have not been able to find a place where this software is available, and we would like to make it so.